 Remember your resume and cover letter both reflect you so make sure you spend time getting it right.
 With a carefully crafted and tailored resume and application letter, clearly detailing what you have done to demonstrate your interest in your industry, you can confidently apply for the perfect position.

-If you would like some help in updating your resume, the Resume Writing for Return to Work Parents Program is a great, inexpensive way to redo your resume to get the perfect job for you.
+If you would like some help in updating your resume, the Resume Writing for Return to Work Success Program is a great, inexpensive way to redo your resume to get the perfect job for you.